The key stages in drawing up an effective Car Policy

 • Is our benefits package competitive?

-• Are there any regulations that oblige us to issue a company vehicle once a certain number of kilometers have been driven per year?
+• Are there any regulations that require us to issue a company car once a certain number of kilometres have been driven per year?

 What's more, it's important to set strict rules when allocating vehicles.
 When can a company provide its employees with vehicles?